PavlinPenev/SoftUni-Web/Store-Ge.Web/README.md

 Store-Ge Documentation (Product/Technical)
 ==========================================
 <pre>
-  The StoreGe App is an application which helps the user manage their stores and make sales easier.
+  The StoreGe App is an application which helps the users manage their stores and make sales easier.
-  He has the options to add a store to his account, to add orders, to add products and suppliers.
+  You as user have the options to add a store to your account, to add orders, to add products and suppliers.
-  He can even registers another users to his stores assigning them as the stores' cashiers.
+  You can even register another users to your stores assigning them as the stores' cashiers.

   The idea of this project was inspired by my first job ever.
 I was working at a supermarket.
   And since I have some clarity over the sector I decided that to be my final project for my SoftUni web course.